 Partitioning- Partitioning is a way of dividing a table into related parts based on the values of particular columns like date, city, and department.
 Each table in Hive can have one or more partition keys to identify a particular partition.
 Big Data engines like Spark, Hive, and Presto can use partitions to limit queries on slices of the data and hence get a performance boost.

-- To decide the partition column, it is imperative to understand the usage pattern.
+- To decide on the partition column, it is imperative to understand the usage pattern.
 For example, if you know that most of your queries will be using a city level filter in their queries or jobs then partition the data by city column.

 - In general, it is recommended to partition your data based on a created-at timestamp